SaiskiFunctions/GraphWFC.rs/README.md

 [![Build Status](https://travis-ci.org/dpwdec/wfc-rust.svg?branch=master)](https://travis-ci.org/dpwdec/wfc-rust)

 A graph based implementation of the Wave Function Collapse algorithm.
-This project improves on the flexibility and speed of the algorithm by decoupling its constraint solving functionality from input / output data and generalising parsing and rendering into graph structures allowing for speedy constraint propagation and easy conversion between media types.
+This project improves on the flexibility and speed [MD NOTES: citation needed (or at least a benchmark)] of the algorithm by decoupling its constraint solving functionality from input / output data and generalising parsing and rendering into graph structures allowing for speedy constraint propagation and easy conversion between media types.

 This implementation:
 1. Generalises and brings clarity to the constraint solving core of the algorithm.